With a few easy changes, it’s easier than you think.

-Whether you’re just looking to improve your overall health, or you’re aiming for that 10,000 steps per day goal, getting there is easy.
-Here are some ways to get extra steps in:
+Whether you’re just looking to improve your overall health, or you’re aiming for 10,000 steps each day, getting there can be easy.

-If you haven’t been exercising regularly, now is as good a time as any to start.
-Start by adding more steps each day, gradually.
 Make your goals small and easily attainable, and then when you’re comfortable, increase the number.
-Even walking for just 15 minutes a day adds up.
+Instead of shooting for 10,000 steps right away, try walking for just 15 minutes a day first.

 Take the stairs

-If you work in a multi-floor office building, you’re out shopping for the day or you’re just running errands, take the stairs when you can.
-They’ll likely be less crowded than escalators and elevators, and you’ll increase your heart rate and work large muscles in your legs, which help your whole body burn more calories.
+Shopping for the day or running errands?
+Take the stairs when you can.
+You’ll increase your heart rate and work the large muscles in your legs, which will help your whole body burn more calories.

-Choose a parking spot near the outer edge of the grocery store or mall lot and force yourself to walk the extra steps to get there.
-If you are carrying groceries, for example, you’ll get some light lifting in, too.
-Your arms will look great!
+Choose a parking spot near the outer edge of the grocery store or mall lot and walk the extra steps to get there.

 Set hourly reminders

-“By setting reminders you might find yourself being more productive throughout the day because you got your body moving while giving your mind a rest,” she adds.
+“By setting reminders you might find yourself being more productive throughout the day because you got your body moving while giving your mind a rest,” says Ms. Hammer.

 Walking with a buddy can make things more fun and keep you motivated.
 You can also get the whole family involved.
 Walking the dog together or going on a hike are great ways to get everyone moving more.